10 Signs It’s Time to See a Cardiologist

 Risk Factors and Symptoms You Shouldn’t Ignore

 Heart disease is the leading cause of death in the United States and worldwide.
 For people without known heart disease, it can be tricky to know when to see a cardiologist.
-Here are 10 signs to look for.
+Here are 10 reasons to call a heart specialist.

-You exhibit shortness of breath, palpitations or dizziness.
+- You have shortness of breath, palpitations or dizziness.

 If your kidneys don’t function properly, your risk for heart disease increases.
 Kidney disease is tied to high blood pressure and arterial disease.
 A cardiologist can discuss how your condition affects your heart and help you reduce your risk for heart disease.

 Certain types of heart disease can be genetic.
-If a relative has had early onset heart disease (under the age of 55 in men and 65 in women), then a cardiologist can help determine how this affects your risk, and may order testing or recommend preventative strategies.
+If a relative has had early-onset heart disease (under age 55 in men and 65 in women), then a cardiologist can help determine how this affects your risk, and may order testing or recommend preventive strategies.

 Arteries are the blood vessels that deliver oxygen-rich blood from your heart to the rest of your body.
 If you have known disease in other arteries, such as the leg arteries or the large blood vessels to the brain (carotid arteries), you are more likely to also have coronary artery disease.
 A cardiologist can discuss whether other testing is warranted as well as treatment options.